coinStatData/.github/profile/README.md

 # CoinStatData

-CoinStatData provides basic statistical analysis on cryptocurrencies and a trading-bot driven by cyclical patterns.
+CoinStatData provides basic statistical analysis on cryptocurrencies and a trading-bot driven by cyclical patterns, along with easy-to-use API's for hourly and daily interval data on cryptocurrency market.

 Work in progress...